anti22dot/rm_calendar_memo/README.md

 * <a name="optional1"></a> **[Optinal procedure 1 | Enable the DEBUG logging:](#optional1)**
 If you look into the ".env" file it has variable `RM_CALENDAR_APP_DEBUG`.
 This variable used for troubleshooting purposes. <br>
 If set to the `true`, the "periodically_update_suspended_png.sh" would be writing logs into the "/home/root/rm_calendar_memo/rm_calendar_memo.log" file. <br>
-Now, because the default frequency of the updates is "5 seconds", you can imagine, if leaving the device for 1-3 days, the log file can raise in size. <br>
+Now, because the default frequency of the updates is `5 seconds`, you can imagine, if leaving the device for 1-3 days, the log file can raise in size. <br>
 After changing that environment variable value, it's needed to restart the SystemD service via this command `systemctl restart rm_calendar_memo`. <br>
 So, it's useful for debugging purposes.
 Here is the sample output of the `rm_calendar_memo.log` when debug is enabled:
 ```